prestonlimlianjie/moh-vaccinegov/_faq/0-registration_appointments.md

 						<label class="tab-label" for="question-02">Who is eligible for the vaccine?</label>
 						<div class="tab-content">
 							<p>
 								At the moment, only healthcare and frontline workers nominated by their employers are eligible for vaccination.
-We will progressively notify individuals in other priority groups when it is their turn.
+Concurrently as part of a pilot launch, appointment slots are being progressively rolled out to seniors between 70 to 80 years old.
+Selected seniors will be notified by mail.
+Individuals in other priority groups will be notified when it is their turn.
 							</p>
 							<p>
 								Please note that your health will be assessed on the following <a href="/health-advisory">criteria</a> to ensure your safety.